LukasFuchs/GeoModBox.jl/examples/StokesEquation/README.md

 ### Continuum Equation

 &emsp;Equation $(8)$ provides us two equations for our three unknowns.
-Thus, one needs to also consider the mass conservation equation (i.e., we do work with a continuum), where one can further simplify the problem by assuming an incompressible fluid (i.e., Boussinesq-approximation):
+Thus, one needs to also consider the mass conservation equation (we do work with a continuum), where one can further simplify the problem by assuming an incompressible fluid (i.e., Boussinesq-approximation):

 $$
 \begin{equation}